 The East Coast Rugby Football Union was established in 1922 and joined the national body a year later.
-Always considered to be one of the minnows of New Zealand rugby, East Coast currently competes in the Heartland Championship, a competition for New Zealand’s amateur and semi-professional provincial unions.
-Along with Taranaki, Wanganui, Poverty Bay, Hawke’s Bay, Wairarapa Bush, Manawatu, Horowhenua-Kapiti and Wellington, East Coast is part of the Hurricanes Super Rugby franchise.
+Always one of the minnows of New Zealand rugby, East Coast competes in the semi-professional Heartland Championship, which it won in 2012.
+Along with Wanganui, Poverty Bay, Hawke’s Bay, Wairarapa Bush, Manawatu, Horowhenua-Kapiti and Wellington, East Coast is part of the Hurricanes Super Rugby franchise.

 Despite its small size, East Coast can lay claim to one of the all-time greats of New Zealand rugby: George Nepia.
 He and Andy Jefferd (1980–81) have been the Coast′s only All Blacks.
 Both first came to prominence while playing for larger unions.

-Morgan Waitoa with 114 games holds the record for the most appearances for East Coast.
-Eli Manuel scored a record 400 points between 1985 and 1996.
+Morgan Waitoa holds the record for the most appearances for East Coast, with 115 games between 1979 and 2006.
+Eli Manuel scored a record 406 points between 1985 and 1996.

-East Coast has never won the Ranfurly Shield and has made only sporadic challenges since its first in 1953.
-East Coast is the only team never to have scored a try in a Ranfurly Shield match.
-A 115–6 thrashing at the hands of Auckland in 1997 highlighted the gulf between the country’s largest union and the smallest.
-Yet within a few short seasons the Coast stood on the brink of promotion to the top flight of New Zealand provincial rugby.
+East Coast has never won the Ranfurly Shield and has made just seven challenges since its first in 1953, scoring its first try in a shield match against Waikato in 2013.
+A 115–6 thrashing by Auckland in 1997 highlighted the gulf between the country’s largest union and the smallest.
+Yet within a few seasons the Coast stood on the brink of promotion to the top flight of New Zealand provincial rugby.

 Add your story to the Community contributions section below.
 We're also keen to get more regional rugby images - please email us at email@example.com if you can help.